 The ability for local municipalities to retain maximum flexibility and control over their funding and financing mechanisms is of utmost importance.
-To preserve and promote that condition, the tax exempt status of municipal debt obligations should be preserved and not altered in any fashion particularly as to public buildings, spaces, infrastructure and utilities.
+To preserve and promote that condition, the tax exempt status of municipal debt obligations should be preserved and not altered in any fashion.
 Rules relating to issuance, deductibility, refunding, credit enhancements and market advisors should be unambiguous and consistent, offering cities the ability to act in their best financial interest.